niclabs/dns-tools/README.md

 the command has three modes:

 - **Verify** `dns-tools verify` allows to verify a previously signed and/or digested zone.
 It receives the following parameters:

   - `--file (-f)` is used as the input file for verification.
   - `--zone (-z)` Zone name.
+  - `--skip-signatures (-S)` If it is set, signatures verification is skipped.
+  - `--skip-digests (-D)` If it is set, digests verification is skipped.
   - `--verify-threshold-date (-t)` Exact date it needs to be before a signature expiration to be considered as expired by the verifier.
 It is ignored if --verify-threshold-duration is set.
 Default is tomorrow.
   - `--verify-threshold-duration (-T)` Number of days it needs to be before a signature expiration to be considered as valid by the verifier.
 It overrides `--verify-threshold-date` if it is defined.
 Default is empty.

 - **Reset PKCS#11 Keys** `dns-tools reset-pkcs11-keys` Deletes all the keys from the HSM.
 Is a very dangerous command.
 It uses some parameters from `sign`, as `-p`, `-l` and `-k`.
 - **Sign** allows to sign a zone.
 Its common parameters are:

   - `--create-keys (-c)` creates the keys if they do not exist.
 If they exist, they are overwritten.
   - `--rrsig-expiration-date (-E)` Allows to use a specific expiration date for RRSIG signatures.
 It can be overrided by --rrsig-duration.
   - `--rrsig-duration (-D)` Allows to use a expiration date for RRSIG signatures relative to current time.
 It overrides --rrsig-expiration-date.
 Default value is empty.